galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Call Peaks

-We are now finished with the data preprocessing.
-Now, in order to find regions corresponding to potential open chromatin regions, we need a tool that can identify differntial covered regions.
-That is to say, we have to estimate the background read coverage and compare it with each read stack to find out if some read stacks (peaks) are bigger than the background (enriched).
+We have now finished the data preprocessing.
+Next, in order to find regions corresponding to potential open chromatin regions, we need a tool that can identify differentially covered regions of the genome.
+That is to say, we want to identify regions where reads have piled up (peaks) greater than the background read coverage, to find out if some peaks are enriched.
 We use `Genrich` for that reason.
-It is very important at this point that we center the reads on the 5' extermity (where the Tn5 cut).
-You want actually your peaks around the nucleosomes and not directly on the nucleosome:
+It is very important at this point that we center the reads on the 5' extremity (where the Tn5 cut).
+You want your peaks around the nucleosomes and not directly on the nucleosome:
 ![Scheme of ATAC-seq reads relative to nucleosomes](../../images/atac-seq/schemeWithLegend.jpg "Scheme of ATAC-seq reads relative to nucleosomes")

-If we only make a coverage of 5' extremities, the data would be too parse and it would be impossible to call peaks.
+If we only make a coverage of 5' extremities, the data would be too sparse and it would be impossible to call peaks.
 Thus, we will make a coverage of 5' extremities extended to 100 bp in each direction.

 > ### {% icon comment %} Comment on Tn5 insertion
 >